Making a project functional is no easy task. Projects are lengthy and complicated, with numerous tasks and countless strict deadlines.

 2. Provides a Clear Overview of the Project

-This can help to ensure that everyone involved in the project understands what needs to be done, and how it should be done.
+The business requirements document should contain all the essential information required for the project to be completed successfully.
+This helps ensure that everyone involved in the project understands what needs to be done, and how it should be done.

 3. Helps to Identify any Potential Risks

-By identifying these risks early on, you can then take steps to mitigate them, or even avoid them altogether.
+By identifying these risks early on, you can then take steps to mitigate them or even avoid them altogether.
 This reduces the chances of problems further along the project lifecycle.

 4. Facilitates Better Decision Making